 The CMHA BHN Branch became fully amalgamated on April 1, 2016, bringing together the Brantford-Brant and Haldimand Norfolk CMHA Branches.
 CMHA Brant Haldimand Norfolk provides comprehensive mental health services to the regions of Brantford, Brant County, Haldimand and Norfolk.

-A society which values human dignity and enhances mental and emotional well-being for all.
+A society valuing human dignity, enhancing and embracing mental enhances mental and emotional well-being for all.